Rules

 Gear is either Stowed or Readied.

 Stowed gear is packed away carefully in pockets, packs, and harnesses.
 It’s easier to carry but harder to quickly access.
-Using Stowed gear requires that the bearer take a Main Action to pull it out before using it.
+Using Stowed gear requires a Main Action to pull it out before using it.
 A character can carry a total number of Stowed encumbrance points equal to their Strength score.

 Readied gear is carried in hands, holsters, quick-access pockets, or other easily-accessible places.
 It can be used as part of an action without any further preparation.
 A character can carry a number of Readied encumbrance points equal to half their Strength, rounded down.